Want to see how we do chatbot analytics? Join us for a product demo webinar.

 Chatbot managers find themselves caught in a loop of chasing down issues, one at a time.
 The list is determined based on hunches, because they are unable to efficiently identify what’s not working.
 There is no real prioritization, since every issue shares the same level of urgency.

-Bot management is the key to taking chatbot performance beyond basic fixes and into improvement.
+Bot management is the key to taking chatbot performance beyond basic fixes and into the realm of actual measurable improvement and impact.
 Chatbot owners should ask themselves three questions:

-2. what upgrades should they tackle first, for maximum effect
+• What upgrades should they tackle first, for maximum effect?

-A successful bot strategy begins with a clear goal in mind, and can be accomplished by organizing the improvement process into a methodical cycle of activities.
-By taking this approach, chatbot teams can move away from ad hoc tasks, and achieve the business goals faster and more effectively.
+A successful bot strategy begins with a clear goal in mind and can be accomplished by organizing the improvement process into a methodical cycle of activities.
+By taking this approach, chatbot teams can move away from ad-hoc tasks and achieve their business goals faster and more effectively.

-The fact is, managing a chatbot can be overwhelming; there are many factors to consider.
-From adjusting the AI model, to modifying the conversational design, upgrading existing content or adding new material, the list of needs is seemingly endless, and knowing where to start can be elusive.
+The fact is, managing a chatbot can be overwhelming.
+There are many factors to consider.
+From adjusting the AI model and modifying the conversational design, to upgrading existing content and adding new material, the list of needs is seemingly endless.
+Knowing where to start can be elusive.
+The following chatbot management framework can help you take the steps to drive consistent, sustainable, and measurable improvements.

-When a business decides to invest in conversational AI, it is usually based on strategic objectives for example increasing lead volume, generating revenue, increasing customer satisfaction, or even employee satisfaction.
-However, these objectives can only be achieved if the bot is performing as it needs to.
+When a business decides to invest in conversational AI, it is usually based on strategic objectives, such as increasing lead volume, generating revenue, and/or increasing customer, or even employee, satisfaction.
+However, these objectives can only be achieved if the bot is performing as it needs to—and if performance against goals can be measured.

 Measuring bot performance according to automation and experience is the cornerstone of successful bot management.

-1. Automation: how well the bot is able to satisfy the customer’s needs without the need for escalation to a live agent.
+• Automation: How well is the bot able to satisfy the customer’s needs without the need for escalation to a live agent?

-2. Experience: what is the level of customer satisfaction with the bot.
+• Experience: What is the level of customer satisfaction with the bot?

-The first step in the cycle requires chatbot owners to analyze bot performance.
+The question above, though simple, is central to the first step in the cycle, which requires chatbot owners to analyze current bot performance.

-Most bot platforms provide performance reporting on conversation volume, containment, and sentiment, typically summarized globally or according to intent.
-But a more effective analysis must move beyond surface level reports, and take into account performance on conversation topics.
-In this way, chatbot owners will obtain a much richer understanding of how the bot is performing – from the customer perspective.
+Most chatbot platforms provide performance reporting on conversation volume, containment, and sentiment, typically summarized globally or according to intent.
+But a more effective analysis must move beyond surface-level reports and consider performance on conversation topics.
+In this way, chatbot owners will obtain a much richer understanding of how the bot is performing—from the customer perspective.

-In order to have impact, any upgrades need to reach the greatest number of conversations.
-If a given topic has low customer experience, and high volume, that is a natural priority.
+In order to drive impact, any upgrades need to reach the greatest number of conversations.
+If a given topic has low customer experience and high volume, that is a natural priority.
 On the other hand, a topic that is showing low experience, but also has low volume is probably not the first place to start.

 Regardless of the undertaking, as the chatbot owner, you need to understand the level of effort and budget required to execute the work plan.

 Equally important, the chatbot owner must consider the global impact.
-For example, will new automation remove escalation to more expensive channels, will new intents increase CSAT, and so on.
+For example, will new automation remove escalation to more expensive channels?
+Will new intents increase CSAT?

 With the right chatbot analytics tools, you can plan for impact, prioritize accordingly, and even ask for incremental budget to expand the work plan.